History of the Miami Heat: 1997–1999: Repeat New York upsets

 During the offseason, the team's focus shifted to building a new, better arena to replace the Miami Arena.
 After overcoming political opposition, the organization celebrated their 10-year anniversary as AmericanAirlines Arena broke ground on January 27, 1998.
 The Heat had another great regular season in 1997–98, ultimately finishing 55–27.
 Not much had changed from a year earlier heading into the 1998 Playoffs.
 Once again, the Heat were Atlantic Division Champions.
 Once again, they were the #2 seed in the East, with the Chicago Bulls, once again, holding the #1 seed.
 The New York Knicks were the #7 seed, which meant that the Heat would once again battle with their fiercest rival from the year before.
 Only this time, it would be in the first round, a best of five series.
 The two teams seemed evenly matched, with Miami taking Games 1 and 3 and New York taking Games 2 and 4.
 The most memorable moment of the series came at the conclusion of Game 4 when an altercation erupted between Alonzo Mourning and Larry Johnson.
 This is the fight in which Jeff Van Gundy infamously grabbed onto Mourning's leg in an attempt to intervene.
 More importantly, it resulted in Mourning being suspended for the deciding game of the series.
-Many Heat fans felt that Johnson, knowing the Knicks had already won Game 4, deliberately provoked Mourning with only a second left on the clock so that he would be suspended for the series-deciding game, in an attempt to not only give the Knicks extra leverage, but to avenge the suspensions from the previous year.
+Multiple Heat fans felt that Johnson, knowing the Knicks had already won Game 4, deliberately provoked Mourning with only a second left on the clock so that he would be suspended for the series-deciding game, in an attempt to not only give the Knicks extra leverage, but to avenge the suspensions from the previous year.
 Regardless of his intent, it worked, as the Heat were no match for the Knicks in Game 5 without their all-star captain and defensive centerpiece.
 New York took the series 3–2, pulling off a first round upset.
 After Mourning was ejected from Game 4, Riley was seen outside the visitors' room at Madison Square Garden, resting his hands on the wall and hanging his head down, contemplating the loss of Mourning for Game 5.

 After a devastating upset loss to the Knicks in the 1998 Playoffs, the Heat immediately geared up for the 1998–99 season. with Michael Jordan, Scottie Pippen and Phil Jackson all leaving Chicago, the Heat were considered major contenders to claim the top spot in the east.
 However, just a few weeks into the offseason, a massive lockout began, and it became unclear whether there would even be a 1998–99 season.
 This was the first work stoppage in NBA history that resulted in missed games.
 Several months passed and everything remained up in the air.
 Finally, in January 1999, the National Basketball Association and the National Basketball Players Association reached an agreement on a new collective bargaining agreement.
 All teams played a shortened 50-game regular season schedule beginning on February 9 with very limited days off.